hematic/psBlackberryUEM/README.md

 - The endpoints that are supported may have bugs.
 - Please use caution when utilizing this module against production environments.

-# Current Release Notes (1.0.19)
-- Fixed two issues with Get-RestParams stopping it from returning proper otuput.
--
-# Current Release Notes (1.0.18)
+# Current Release Notes (1.0.20)
-- Converted all functions over to calling Get-RestParams for standardization of the API calls.
+- Many endpoints are now marked as successfully tested with all parameters.
+- The non-tested endpoints should also work, i just have not been able to verify them yet.

 # Description